-Gum (periodontal) disease occurs when the supporting tissues of the teeth become infection.
-It's typically caused by poor oral hygiene habits that lead to a buildup of plaque on the teeth.
-The plaque then hardens and eventually affects the gums.
+Gum (periodontal) disease occurs when the supporting tissues of the teeth become infected.
+It's typically caused by poor oral hygiene habits that cause buildup of plaque on the teeth.
+The plaque hardens, and eventually affects the gums.

 Gum Disease Therapy

 Depending on the type and severity of the disease, your periodontist's recommendations for periodontal treatment methods may vary.
 The periodontist will work with you to develop a treatment plan based on your specific circumstances.

 Once you've completed your periodontal treatment, our periodontist will recommend that you come in for regularly scheduled dental exams and preventive therapy, usually four times a year.